 Hate speech is somewhat regulated in Chile.
 Article 31 of Act No 19,733 on freedom of opinion and information and the exercise of journalism imposes a fine on anyone who, by any means of social communication, promotes hatred or hostility towards persons on the grounds of their race, sex, religion, or nationality.

 The Law provides data subjects with a variety of rights.

 Right of access

 Data subjects have the right to demand information about data held about themselves, its origin and addressee, the purpose of the storage and the identity of the persons or agencies to whom their data is regularly transmitted.
-Notwithstanding the aforesaid, no information may be requested when it prevents or hinders proper compliance with the supervisory functions of a government agency or if it affects the confidentiality or secrecy established in legal or regulatory provisions, the security of the nation or the national interest.
+Nevertheless, no information may be requested when it prevents or hinders proper compliance with the supervisory functions of a government agency or if it affects the confidentiality or secrecy established in legal or regulatory provisions, the security of the nation or the national interest.

 Right of modification